muhammadshiraz/techozon-blog-platform/README.md

-Here’s the complete `README.md` file in a single block for your Techozon Blog Platform project.
-You can copy and paste this directly into your `README.md` file:

 # Techozon Blog Platform

 Welcome to the Techozon Blog Platform!
 This is a demo project built using **Next.js**, **Tailwind CSS**, and **Firebase Firestore**.
 It showcases a simple blog application where users can read and explore blog posts.